xandervdh/challenge-php-guestbook/README.md

 - [x] the posts are sorted from newest to oldest
 - [x] Make sure the script can handle site defacement attacks: use htmlspecialchars()
 - [x] only show the last 20 posts
+- [x] put and get the posts in a json file

 ### nice to have
 - [ ] profanity filter